Archive for January, 2014

 Below is a letter sent by Tom to an an automotive trade publication.

 I’ve noticed that in your publication and a number of others, turbocharging is generally lumped in with direct injection and cylinder deactivation as being a fuel-saving technology.

 DETROIT — Hyundai introduced the Genesis full-size, rear-drive luxury sedan in 2009, when it won the coveted North American Car of the Year award.
 Since then, however, it’s been a decided “also ran” in the full-size segment.

 Technically, I wasn’t invited.
-But a (much more affluent) friend was offered the chance to drive an i3 at a local BMW dealer and was told a guest was welcome.
+But a (much more affluent) friend was offered the chance to drive a 2014 BMW i3 at a local BMW dealer and was told a guest was welcome.
 So I was essentially there “incognito,” courtesy of the good graces of another.